YellowJacketLinux/lfs-buildscripts/SECURE_DNS.md

-On traditional GNU/Linux (and most other UNIX and UNIX-like systems), DNS resolution was accomplished by adding the static IP addresses of at least two DNS servers is the file `/etc/resolv.conf`.
+On traditional GNU/Linux (and most other UNIX and UNIX-like systems), DNS resolution was accomplished by adding the static IP addresses of at least two DNS servers in the file `/etc/resolv.conf`.
 It worked but it lacked any mechanism for DNS injection attack security.

 A DNS injection attack is where the attacker intercepts a query to a DNS server